The second of two teenagers charged in the murder of Nicholas Lewis, chef at Blackbird Public House, has been found guilty.

 Lara-Macias pled guilty to second-degree murder and was sentenced in December 2017 to 21 years in the Department of Corrections.
 The sentence will be suspended upon successful completion of seven years in the youth offender system.

 Benson faces life in prison with the possibility of parole after 40 years.
 He will be sentenced on June 14.

-At the time of his March 22 sentencing, Benson was 17.
+At the time of his March 22 conviction, Benson was 17.
 He’s since turned 18.

 Vikki Migoya, director of communications for the 18th Judicial District’s Office of the D.A., was unsure when he would be moved from the Marvin W. Foote Youth Services Center to the Arapahoe County Jail.